 BCAG received a Caltrans Strategic Partnership Transit grant to study what is needed to bring passenger rail service northward from the Natomas area in Sacramento to Butte County.
 After receiving the Notice to Proceed from Caltrans in September, BCAG conducted a Request for Proposals (RFP) in October 2021, retaining AECOM to assist in the development of the study.
 A project kick-off meeting was held in early January 2021 with AECOM and San Joaquin Joint Powers Authority (SJJPA) staff to initiate work on the study.

 A Project Development Team has been assembled to guide the development of the study and is comprised of city and county representatives from the study area along with staff from Caltrans, Sacramento Area Council of Governments, transit agencies, etc. Project Development Team meetings are held quarterly.

 Project Development Team Meeting #1 (Zoom meeting) was held on Thursday, March 24th from 3:00-4:30pm.

-An email distribution list is being compiled to provide interested individuals with periodic project updates, invitations to public workshops, etc. If you are interested in being added to the email distribution list please email Chris Devine, BCAG Planning Manager, at email@example.com.
+An email distribution list is being compiled to provide interested individuals with periodic project updates, invitations to public workshops, etc. If you are interested in being added to the email distribution list please email Chris Devine, BCAG Planning Director, at firstname.lastname@example.org.

 A project schedule has been developed and available here.